-- 7. Click the Start menu in Windows to access the Microsoft Store app tile under Explore. - 8.
-Click the Sign in icon A and select Downloads and updates. - 9.
-Click Check for Updates. - 10.
-A list of apps being downloaded will pop-up. - 11.
-To prioritize the Sound Blaster Cinema 6 driver you can click Pause all to pause the download queue. - 12.
-Click on Sound Blaster Cinema 6 and click on the resume icon 🔾 to download the driver. - 13.
-When just installed the Sound Blaster Cinema6 will appear in the Windows Start menu.
+- Sound Blaster Atlas App will download but you will need to have a working internet connection. - 4.
+Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - Click the Sign in icon A1 and select Downloads and updates. - 6.
+Click Check for Updates. - 7.
+A list of apps being downloaded will pop-up. - To prioritize the Sound Blaster Atlas driver you can click Pause all to pause the download queue. - 9.
+Click on Sound Blaster Atlas and click on the resume icon \bigcirc to download the driver. - 10.
+When just installed the Sound Blaster Atlas will appear in the Windows Start menu.